When you’re beginning with lighting, it’s not going to be long before you have questions about DMX.

 If you try to do a passive split (a y-cable), then your DMX signal will get very weak very fast and you will have problems.

-If a fixture has both 3 pin and 5 pin connectors, connecting to both on the output side is a passive split and will cause problems, but you can go into the fixture 3 pin and out 5 pin, or vice versa, which is a handy trick to save on adapter usage!
+If a fixture has both 3-pin and 5-pin connectors, connecting to both on the output side is a passive split and will cause problems, but you can go into the fixture 3-pin and out 5-pin, or vice versa, which is a handy trick to save on adapter usage!

 Another thing to note is that sometimes you may run into a piece of equipment that doesn’t play well with others.

-Some cheaper fixtures can also go into an automated mode when they lose data and send out funky data to other fixtures down the line.
+Some cheaper fixtures can go into an automated mode when they lose data and send out funky data to other fixtures down the line.
 You certainly don’t want that in the middle of your show!

-An opto-splitter can isolate those fixtures onto their own lines so that they don’t cause any problems with other fixtures.
+A DMX splitter will isolate those fixtures onto their own lines so that they don’t cause any problems with other fixtures.
 It’s a good tool to keep in your back pocket for emergencies!